Wilms Cancer Foundation

 Wilms tumor most commonly occurs in young children between the ages of 2 and 5 years old, with the average age at diagnosis around 3 to 4 years.
 The disease becomes less common as children grow older.

-Genetic Syndromes and Inherited Conditions
+Genetic Syndromes & Inherited Conditions

 Some children with Wilms tumor have genetic syndromes or developmental conditions linked to abnormal kidney growth and childhood cancer risk.